France's economic rut deepens, but borrowing is no problem

 BNP Paribas economist Dominique Barbet said the economic gloom presented a conundrum for bond investors by prompting them to seek the safety of bonds in tough times while also straining the state's capacity to pay its debts.

-"One doesn't know which way to interpret things and maybe the French bond market doesn't either," Barbet said, noting that the vast liquidity of French bonds made them a favorite with portfolio managers.
+"One doesn't know which way to interpret things and maybe the French bond market doesn't either," Barbet said, noting that the vast liquidity of French bonds made them a favourite with portfolio managers.

-Demand for an 11-year index-linked bond at auction on Thursday was oversubscribed.
+Demand for an 11-year bond at auction on Thursday was oversubscribed, leaving France only paying a little over 0.5 percent to borrow.

 OFF TARGET